 - This is optional coverage and requires that you pay a monthly premium, and possibly a deductible and copays for your medications.

 - Most Medicare Advantage (Part C) plans include Part D coverage.

-- You should review a plan’s formulary and compare prices for the drugs you need when shopping for Part D coverage.
+- You should review a plan’s formulary and compare prices for the prescription drugs you need when shopping for Part D coverage.

 - If you have health insurance through your employer, you should receive a letter letting you know whether your health plan meets the minimum government requirements.
 If it doesn’t, you’ll need to sign up for Part D coverage.